volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 #### 10- Variational Auto Encoder with Yale Face Dataset
 Created a Variational Auto Encoder (VAE) and fed the Yale Face Database to the model to extract the average facial features of the dataset.
 This dataset can be found here: https://www.kaggle.com/kerneler/starter-yale-face-database-c5f3978b-5
+Note: Since the trained model parameters are about 3.2 GB, it is not available here.
+Download the dataset from the link above to your working folder and then UNMARK all the cells in the notebook and run it to train your model.
+If you use a simple CPU, it might take up to 12 hours.
+It is recommended to use a GPU.